 During the warm up I watch & enjoy the Chelsea strikers, Kirby & Aluko included, practicing their shooting at substitute goalkeepr Carly Telfer, who gets a thorough workout as the precision is sensational.
 I can only recall one effort hitting the side netting.
 Otherwise Telfer either saves or the net bulges.
 The approach is rigorous, professional & thorough, & in stark contrast to what I see sat behind the goal in the Shed Lower at Stamford Bridge four days later, when relegation threatened Huddersfield Town appear to take huge pleasure in raining in wild, ferocious & inaccurate shots during pre-match practice, the aim of which seems largely to avoid the protective netting & maim myself or one of my neighbours in the stand.
 Cheers lads.
 Congratulations on the niggling, time wasting strewn draw that helped delay the inevitable for one season at least.
 Who knows, using the warm up to practice shooting in a professional manner rather than like excitable ten year olds on the local rec may help you live the dream even longer.

 People can say what they like about women’s football but the approach to the game by both sides is utterly professional throughout.
 The first half is goalless.
 Ramona Bachmann comes close to making the most of a lovely dragback in the Arsenal box which leaves her marker queuing to get back into the stadium.
 Sadly the shot goes wide.
 The redoubtable Millie Bright horribly misjudges a headed clearance to let Arsenal in for a rare but ultimately fruitless foray into the Chelsea penalty box.
 As this is my first live women’s match I inevitably find myself comparing players to male counterparts.
 Millie Bright is both taller & generally more physically imposing than anyone else on the pitch & consequently stands out on the landscape among the other twenty one players as much as anyone I have seen since our huge bearded centre half Micky Droy in the 1970’s.
 I thought he had stepped straight off the pages of Gulliver’s Travels the first time I saw him in the flesh.
-Millie may not be six foot four & fifteen plus stone, or have a beard, but her striking mass of blonde hair tops off a the beacon effect.
+Millie may not be six foot four & fifteen plus stone, or have a beard, but her striking mass of blonde hair tops off the beacon effect.
 Micky’s form would regularly swing from the formidable to the fallible, but some poorly executed long balls aside the opposition don’t get much change from Millie after failing to profit from her early error.
 At the other end Fran Kirby allies immense skill to a busy, bustling approach that must make her a headache for any opponent.
 A small, sturdy figure on the pitch, the wonderful close control, speed of thought & intelligent movement are reminiscent of former Newcastle & Liverpool striker Peter Beardsley.
 Fortunately the resemblance ends there.
 Fran seems as delightful off the pitch as she is on it whereas Beardsley is a horrible little man, who once spent the first half of a 1996 FA Cup tie rotating the task of brutalizing Dennis Wise with a handful of other Geordie team mates, an interesting reversal of reputations.
 Wise got his own back a decade later by bizarrely taking up a chief executive position at St James Park & making a total hash of it, hastening the departure of iconic manager Kevin Keegan in the process.
 Keegan had also been in charge when the sustained & clearly premeditated assaults on Wise had taken place.
+Tut tut Saint Kevin.
 Dish best served cold eh Den?
 In midfield, Bermondsey born Katie Chapman is brilliantly adopting the Roy Keane/Patrick Vieira enforcer role, starting & breaking up play as required, her use of the ball immaculate.
 A month shy of 36, Chapman is one of the true greats of the women’s game, in the last throes of a magnificent journey that has taken in five London clubs, starting at Millwall, & a spell in America playing for the Chicago Red Stars.
 She made her international debut at seventeen, playing 94 games between 2000 & 2016 including five matches in the 2015 World Cup campaign.
 England eventully finished third in a tournament that has proved pivotal in ensuring the recent, rapid growth of the women’s game here.
 Both combative & talented, Chapman has clearly made a huge contribution to this growth & a true woman amongst girls at one particular moment later in this match when she incurs the wrath of two Arsenal players in one incident.
 Words are exchanged but there is also a lingering look from Chapman that ensures discretion is the better part of Gooner valour.
 I saw it on the highlights later & Pearce suggested in commentary that there was only ever going to be one winner from a spat like that, one piece of commentary that nobody could argue with.
 You can take the woman out of Millwall….

 Another pioneer is less prominent on the touchline than usual, namely Chelsea coach Emma Hayes, set to give birth any day now.
 She also had coaching stints with Arsenal & over the pond with Chicago Red Stars before taking the Chelsea job in 2012.
 Katie Chapman has three children which explains why she fell short of 100 England caps, a dispute over childcare with then England manager Hope Powell at one point leading to her central contract being cancelled & a disputed, premature international retirement that she claims never to have announced.
 Pregnancy is not an obstacle facing many in the men’s game, although many will recall Martin ‘Mad Dog’ Allen once incurring the wrath of his QPR manager Trevor Francis by refusing to play one Saturday so he could attend the birth of his child.
 This was the early 1990’s & Allen was fined, leaving for West Ham not long after.
 Francis was a rather young manager to be playing the dinosaur but the ensuing media furore helped pave the way for a subsequently more enlightened future approach from most clubs to similar situations.